Itera/spring/students/README.md

 * Complete the spring XML configuration for the application

-Things to note - the Service classes are identical to those used in the previous manual project.
+Things to note - the Service classes are identical to those used in the previous exercise.

 The only changes here are in how we orchestrate the app.